What is the application deadline?

 What specific undergraduate degrees are acceptable for admission?

 There is no preference, though students with some business training and strong performance academically will have a stronger chance of admission.
 All students must demonstrate strong writing and research skills.
+Preference is also given to candidates with global experience through education, internships, or work experience.

 What should my personal statement include?